QinShuangyu/MoYoungWatchFlutterSDK/Wiki.md

 List<int> messageType = _blePlugin.queryMessageList;
 ```

-## 17.4 Sets message<Only android support>
+## 17.4 Sets message

-For Android message push, you need to implement the message push logic on the mobile phone by yourself.
-The specific steps of message push:

-1. Get the supported message push types: get it through the queryMessageList interface;
-2. Obtain the watch firmware version: obtain it through the queryFirmwareVersion interface;
-3. Set the message push interface: call the sendMessage interface and send the corresponding message push according to the supported message push type.
+To send various types of message content to the watch, obtain the firmware version of the watch first.

 ```dart
 _blePlugin.sendMessage(MessageBean);